TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Introduction

 \subsection{Motivation}

-CLIP (Contrastive Language-Image Pre-Training) \cite{radford2021learning} is a neural network-based model developed by OpenAI, trained on an extensive and diverse dataset of images paired with textual descriptions.
-This approach enables CLIP to effectively understand and associate visual content with natural language.
-The evolution of pretrained models, from perceptron to complex architectures like CLIP, has led to an increase in their size and knowledge capacity.
+CLIP (Contrastive Language-Image Pre-Training) \cite{radford2021learning} was developed by OpenAI, which is basically a neural network based model that is trained on a comprehensive and diverse dataset capturing images paired with corresponding textual details.
+This pre-training with an extensive dataset enables CLIP model to efficiently align visual data with relevant natural textual data.
+In consequence, such models have large size and knowledge capacity.
 As FL cements its role as a key enabler of privacy-preserving artificial intelligence, it confronts challenges that stem from the inherent heterogeneity of data distributions across clients and the considerable resource demands of incorporating large foundation models like CLIP.
 These challenges, notably non-IID data and the substantial computational and communication costs, impede the seamless deployment and efficacy of FL in diverse operational environments characterized by a wide range of edge device capabilities.
 Despite its reputation for state-of-the-art image and text representations, CLIP remains relatively unexplored in FL, with prior efforts attempted to achieve efficient aggregation and local training but falling short in addressing computational costs and data distribution heterogeneity.
 Besides, in the realm of FL, the significance of data quality and distribution cannot be overstated as many datasets suffer from a common issue known as the `long-tail distribution', where certain classes or categories are underrepresented, making it challenging for models to learn effectively from these minority samples.
 Besides, large model can cost high network bandwidth and encounter communication overhead.
 Considering these challenges, this paper investigates the impact of integrating a foundation model like CLIP as an adapter in FL on the adaptability and performance of FL systems across varied data distributions, to transcend existing limitations and fully exploit the potential of this powerful model.
+However, the existing foundation models face challenges in FL settings, specially when there are challenges related to data quality and certain class are underrepresented by a significant number that complicate the learning process of the models.
+This underscores the necessity of an effective solution to guarantee balanced and efficient learning of the FL clients.